lkilcommons/OvationPyme/readme.md

 relationship mapping conductance to a function of total electron energy flux and average energy, using Ovation's diffuse aurora.
 2. Interpolation of data to arbitrary latitude and longitude grids

-## Future Features To Be Added (beyond IDL version):
-1. Spatial numerical derivatives of conductance (derivatives in magnetic latitude and magnetic local time directions).

 ## Verison Restrictions
 Use Python versions >= 2.7